Plant Inventory

 You have an obligation to restock woodland when the increment is not utilized

 UAV technology in combination with AI based Image analysis has proven an efficient toolset when it comes to assessing and managing forest plantations.
-The toolset can provide the owner with information about vital factors such as density and overall condition of the plantation.
+The toolset can provide the owner with information about vital factors such as density, species and overall condition of the plantation.

 Species Inventory